ckuhl/pts/README.md

 CS 246, however that has left me with a few annoyances.
 This is meant to solve those problems:

-- Having one file instead of 3 files for each test, multiplied by however many test cases I have.
+- having one file instead of 3 files for each test, multiplied by however many test cases I have
-- Being easy to break (as comes with little experience in shell scripting)
+- being more resistant to breakage (something about me and shell scripting does not mix)
+- more easily extensible (in the future)

+In addition, I have not used python to build a shell program like this before, so I figured it would be a good learning experience.

 ## Getting started
 You'll need the PyYAML module installed, and then simply add the script to your